 The V9X engine was released at the Geneva Motor Show in March 2010, after a four-year development program.
 It had an untypical 65-degree vee angle, which allowed enough space for the single turbocharger to be mounted within the vee.

 Aluminium was considered, but rejected on the basis of necessary reinforcement, in favour of compacted graphite iron (CGI).
 Although heavier than a pure alloy block, CGI meant there was no need to add stiffening ribs or extra sound deadening material.

-To clean the DPF a seventh fuel injector was positioned in the exhaust system and operated automatically when soot builds up in the filter, to burn it off.
+To clean the DPF a seventh fuel injector was positioned in the exhaust system and operated automatically when soot built up in the filter, to burn it off.

-Oil change intervals can stretch to as much as 20,000km for most customers.
+Oil change intervals could stretch to as much as 20,000km for most customers.

 The new top-specification Pathfinder had additional features, including a seven-speed automatic gearbox, privacy glass, upgraded DVD player, auto headlights, sunroof wind deflector, rain-sensing wipers, smoked bonnet protector, side moulding and V6 badges, rear fog lamps and body coloured heated door mirrors, nine-speaker Bose audio system and an anti-theft alarm.
 RRP was $75,990.

 The new powertrain lifted the Pathfinder’s towing capability to 3500kg and when we checked it with only 1500kg behind we hardly knew the trailer was there.

 Off road, the low-speed torque meant most obstacles could be conquered at idle revs and sand driving was a blast.
 The only downside of the engine was an irritating ’lag’ between accelerator movement and engine response.
 The use of a big, single turbo involves compromise, we know, but we didn’t expect such an old-fashioned response time from a brand new engine design.